Mahdieh-tech/Mahdieh-tech/README.md

 💻 Front-End Developer
 🧠 Where code meets psychology
 🗺 Exploring the endless world of front-end (JavaScript)
-🌱 Currently learning and building with React
+🌱 Currently learning and building with React.
 🎯 Big dreamer on a mission: building projects that connect tech and humans
 💡 ENTJ personality — Extraverted, Intuitive, Thinking, Judging